 We use DITRA-HEAT, and it is suitable for applications with engineered wood, vinyl, wood plastic composite, luxury vinyl tiles, luxury vinyl planks, stone plastic composite tiles and planks, and laminate flooring.

 These systems are energy efficient, which means lower energy bills each month – and now that I’m a homeowner, I really appreciated those savings.

-I’m the Tiler of the Holmes family, so I love that stone and tile floors are especially known to keep their heat, meaning floor warming systems work more efficiently.
-If you’ve seen heated floors before, you’ll notice that you often see them installed in bathrooms, kitchens, and other rooms that have tile flooring.
+I’m the tiler of the Holmes family, so I love that stone and tile floors are especially known to keep their heat, meaning floor warming systems work more efficiently.

 Schluter’s electric floor warming system includes uncoupling technology in their DITRA-HEAT line, which keeps your tiled floors and grout from cracking.
-I may love tiling but I don’t love having to redo my work, so I used DITRA-HEAT in a lot of our jobs.
+I may love tiling but I don’t love having to redo my work, so I use DITRA-HEAT in a lot of our jobs.
 For us, it’s easy to install.

 Floor warming systems are programmed using a separate thermostat from your furnace.
 The system attains the desired temperature that you set, providing a comfortable and consistent temperature without overheating.

 Nothing is better than a hot bath after a cold day on the job site – but who likes putting their bare feet on a cold tile?
 On our sites we install the touchscreen, programmable DITRA-HEAT Wi-Fi Thermostat.
 The thermostat controls your DITRA-HEAT in-floor warming system.

 It provides convenience, control, and easy access to my in-floor heating system from my mobile device, meaning that before I come home after a long day, I can make sure my heat is turned up and ready to go, while I warm my tub.

 When going through a bathroom remodel, consider some other features that will improve the functionality of your bathroom: